PHONICS

 In Reception and Key Stage 1, children are given a fully decodable book that is matched to their reading ability and a book that they have chosen that they can share with an adult.
 Children are assessed half-termly to ensure they are on the correct reading band.

-In Key Stage 2, children are able to visit the school’s library to choose a book from of their choice.
+In Key Stage 2, children are able to visit the school’s library to choose a book of their choice.
 They are able to take this home to read each night and they are given time in school to enjoy this book too.
 Children are also given a book from their appropriate book band to bring home and read with an adult.

 Library Photos